Raw Feeding Diarrhea Protocol: What's Normal, What's Not

 • Diarrhea that persists or worsens instead of trending back toward normal

-Raw & Well links transition notes to recipe totals so you can see what changed when stool shifts, using NRC 2006 as reference framing.
+Raw & Well links transition notes to recipe totals so you can see what changed when stool shifted: ingredient swaps, fat content, bone percentage, with NRC 2006 as reference framing.

 About the Author